-Native to North America, blue skullcap or mad-dog skullcap is a herbaceous plant of the mint family that, if well exposed to sunlight, will grow very well in moist and rich soil.
+Native to North America, blue skullcap or mad-dog skullcap is a herbaceous plant of the mint family that, if well exposed to sunlight, will grow very well in moist and rich soil – storing nutrients and compounds that share excellent health benefits.

 With over three hundred species that grow in tropical and temperate climates of South-East Asia, Europe and North America, blue skullcap or North American skullcap was known for its medicinal uses.